CharudattaGhute/Multer_using_MYSQL/README.md

 # Clone the repository to your local machine.

-Install the necessary dependencies using npm install.
+## Install the necessary dependencies using npm install.
+- npm install express
+- npm install body-parser
+- npm install express-session
+- npm innstall nodemon

-Set up your MySQL database:
+# Set up your MySQL database:

 Create a database named multer.
 Create a table named file with columns for id, filename, path, originalname, mimetype, and size.